 If you’ve ever gotten up close and personal with some bamboo — and believe me, I have — there’s a few things you’ll notice.
 The handsome, upright stems, known as culms, have a smoothness that’s uncommon in nature.
 Then, every 10 or 20 inches, there’s a joint in the culm, which we call a node.
 The nodes are similar to the joints or knuckles of a finger, and they are a typical feature of all grasses.
 You’ll also find that the lateral branches, whether short or long, always appear just above the nodes, and usually on alternating sides as you go up and down the culm.
 And if you look very closely, you might see a sulcus groove, a little concave notch or indentation just above the branching point.

 The sulcus groove is an indentation, sometimes subtle and sometimes pronounced, that appears on alternating sides of a bamboo culm, beginning just above the branch joint and running the length of the internode.
 Not every bamboo plant has sulcus grooves, but they are a defining characteristic of the genus Phyllostachys.
-If you can detect this indentation on the stems and rhizomes of a bamboo plant, then you know you have a running bamboo.
+If you can detect this indentation on the stems and rhizomes of a bamboo plant, then you can be almost certain that you have a running bamboo.

 Sulcus groove: Simple and sublime